AarKaiser/assignment03/README.md

 5) These files are all hosted on a repository and the finished assignment can be accessed directly at "https://aarkaiser.github.io/password_generator/Develop/" on  a browswer.
 6) The Github repo for the assignment is available at "https://github.com/AarKaiser/password_generator"

+Technologies Used:

+1. HTML
+2. CSS
+3. Javascript

 Website Mockup:

 <img width="1435" alt="Screen Shot 2021-09-19 at 8 48 14 PM" src="https://user-images.githubusercontent.com/87316518/133948589-e8a2e0eb-282d-41a0-bc1a-ebcec892900f.png">